 When it comes to digital learning experiences, eCommerce can be seen as a tool for your learning platform to enable learning for certain users that buy learning content.
 Not all companies or organizations will need eCommerce as a feature, however, it does open up very interesting possibilities.

-During the past few years, many of our customers have mentioned eCommerce as a need or requirement, and last year we began developing eCommerce in the Valamis learning platform.
+During the past few years, many of our customers have mentioned eCommerce as a need or requirement, and as a result we began developing eCommerce in the Valamis learning platform.
 First, we considered our options, to either use a third-party eCommerce service or to develop our own.
-We decided to develop our own to be able to give our learners an integrated, natural experience, and the flexibility to tackle the specific needs of our customer.
+We decided to develop our own in-house to be able to give our learners an integrated, natural experience, and the flexibility to tackle the specific needs of our customer.

 Our customers showed us several use cases with a variety of requirements that eCommerce can be useful in different ways for learning platforms.
 After collecting information from our customers, we also did some benchmarking of our own and concluded that the four main use cases for eCommerce are as follows: